 By the Numbers:

 That’s business success.
-The numbers when it comes to business failures are much more consistent.
+When it comes to business failures, the numbers are much more consistent.
 82 percent of businesses that fail do so because of cash flow problems.
 That’s a big deal, my friend.
 That offsets a whole lot of other business loan statistics.

 We’ve talked before about different sorts of business loans and what requirements various business financing lenders are most likely to have.
 Both are worth revisiting if you’re considering a small business loan.
 For now, we’ll recap a few general things, then talk about where you go from here.